oracle/terraform-provider-oci/website/docs/d/database_vm_cluster_networks.html.markdown

 # Data Source: oci_database_vm_cluster_networks
 This data source provides the list of Vm Cluster Networks in Oracle Cloud Infrastructure Database service.

-Gets a list of the VM cluster networks in the specified compartment.
+Gets a list of the Exadata Cloud@Customer VM cluster networks in the specified compartment.

 ## Example Usage